konstantine25b/polymarket_algo/src/scheduler/README.md

 You can customize the incremental fetching parameters using the `--initial-batch` and `--max-batch` options, or disable it entirely with `--no-incremental` (though this is not recommended).

+Note: Incremental fetching only applies when using the default Apify method, not when using `--use-csv-getter`.

 ## Tweet Count Verification